wenjun95/wenjun95.github.io/index.md

 ***
 **Biography**

-I am currently a Ph.D. student at Southeast University, under supervision of Prof. [Shuai Wang](https://scholar.google.com/citations?user=gfDfZqAAAAAJ&hl=zh-CN) and [Tian He](https://www-users.cs.umn.edu/~tianhe/).
-I am also working with Professor [Desheng Zhang](https://www.cs.rutgers.edu/~dz220/) in research.
+I am currently a Ph.D. student at Southeast University, under supervision of Prof. [Shuai Wang](https://scholar.google.com/citations?user=gfDfZqAAAAAJ&hl=zh-CN) and Prof. [Tian He](https://www-users.cs.umn.edu/~tianhe/).
+I am also working with Prof. [Desheng Zhang](https://www.cs.rutgers.edu/~dz220/) in research.

 My research interests are broadly in the areas of **Cyber-Physical Systems**, **Human-Centered Computing**, and **Learning-based applications** in **Smart Logistics**.<br>You can contact me at guobaoshen AT seu DOT edu DOT cn.
 My publications can also be found at [Google Scholar](https://scholar.google.com/citations?user=og2Z6YMAAAAJ&hl=zh-CN).